 The Affordable Care Act (ACA) includes a number of important provisions intended to make children's health care more age-appropriate, affordable, accessible and timely.
 As the future of the ACA is considered, it is important that children do not lose the protections and gains created by these provisions.

-- Private insurance coverage through the Exchanges – As of Jan.
-6, more than 1 million children are covered by Exchange plans.
+- Private coverage through the Exchanges – More than 1 million children are covered by Exchange plans.

 - Reforms of the overall private insurance market: